thanhlong2803/experience-do-work-in-projects-net-core/Know-and-understand/net-core/asp.net-core-basics/README.md

 It is a framework that helps us to build or deploy the services of HTTP.

-It is already implemented in our project for documenting the web service in this project we have separate  [tách rời]  x endpoints for getting ***POST, DELETE AND PUT***
+It is already implemented in our project for documenting the web service in this project we have separate  [tách rời]  x endpoints for getting ***GET, PUT, POST and DELETE.***

 ***What is the http?***